 The station’s platform is spacious so passengers can take a break while waiting for the train.
 It is equipped with 200 seats, toilets, and arrival and departure screen…Luggage storage is next to the ticket office where you can store your bags, and send your motorbike to desired places.

 Open from 6 am to 11 pm, this office is in a separate building, just to the left of the main station.
 There are five ticket counters, plus a restroom and a small, air-conditioned waiting area.
 You can buy your train tickets here for your journey from Da Nang, as well as for other train trips you plan to take in Vietnam.

 Da Nang’s station is small but still has most of the basics you might need for your trip.
-If you’re looking for souvenirs or speciality items, it’s best to shop for these elsewhere.
+Da Nang railway station provides basic facilities in order to fulfill passengers’ needs.

-There are three shops inside the station selling snacks, coffee, and cold drinks, along with cigarettes, tissues, toothpaste, and other small necessities you may want to pick up for your trip.
-(You can also buy liquor, though the bottle selection is limited).
+Several facilities are provided at the train station, including public toilets, a waiting area, and a car park for the visitors.
+There are three shops inside the station selling snacks, coffee, and cold drinks, cigarettes, tissues, toothpaste, and other small necessities you may need for your train trip.

-A small coffee shop in front of the station also sells noodles and soups if you need a heartier meal.
-Be aware though, that most of the shops close by 5 pm.
-If you arrive later, you can still get a cold drink from one of the vending machines just outside the main station.
+If you are looking for noodles and soups, there is a small coffee shop in front of the station selling them.
+Most of the shops at the railway station close by 5 p.m, and you can get a cold drink from the vending machines just outside the main station.

 There are multiple ways to buy train tickets to get to and from the Da Nang train station, as well as any other station along the North-South line.
 The best option for you will depend on a few factors, explained below.